-Name Age Position

-Stephen R. Munger 51 Chairman of the Board

-Randall J. Larson 51 Chief Executive Officer

-Gregory J. Pound 56 President and Chief Operating Officer

-Frederick W. Boutin 53 Executive Vice President, Chief Financial Officer and

-Treasurer

-Erik B. Carlson 61 Executive Vice President, General Counsel and Secretary

-Deborah A. Davis 35 Senior Vice President and Chief Accounting Officer

-Javed Ahmed 39 Director

-Charles L. Dunlap 65 Director

-Duke R. Ligon 67 Director

-Jerry R. Masters 50 Director, Chairman of Audit and Compensation Committees

-David A. Peters 50 Director, Chairman of Conflicts Committee

-Goran Trapp 46 Director
+Name Age Position Stephen R. Munger 52 Chairman of the Board Charles L. Dunlap 66 Chief Executive Officer Gregory J. Pound 57 President and Chief Operating Officer Frederick W. Boutin 54 Executive Vice President, Chief Financial Officer and Treasurer Erik B. Carlson 62 Executive Vice President, General Counsel and Secretary Deborah A. Davis 36 Senior Vice President and Chief Accounting Officer Henry M. Kuchta 53 Director Jerry R. Masters 51 Director, Chairman of Audit and Compensation Committees Randall P. O'Connor 50 Director David A. Peters 51 Director, Chairman of Conflicts Committee Goran Trapp 47 Director

-Stephen R. Munger was appointed to serve as the Chairman of the board of directors of our general partner, effective March 17, 2008.
+Stephen R. Munger was appointed to serve as the Chairman of the Board of directors of our general partner, effective March 17, 2008.
+Mr. Munger was asked to join the board of directors, in part, based on his position at Morgan Stanley, his executive management experience and his experience in mergers and acquisitions.
 Mr. Munger has served as the Co-Chairman of the Mergers & Acquisitions Department of Morgan Stanley since 2003, having served as the operating Co-Head from 1999 through 2003.
 Mr. Munger has also served as Chairman of the Morgan Stanley Global Energy Group since 2004.
 Mr. Munger was named a Managing Director of Morgan Stanley in 1992, and joined Morgan Stanley in 1988, having previously worked in the Mergers & Acquisition Department of Merrill Lynch.
 Mr. Munger is a graduate of Dartmouth College and the Wharton School of Business.